Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Height: 3.7917"

-15. Create a Header Label at the top with the Caption Compacting Utility and change the Font Size to 18 Points or size to your liking.
+15. Create a Header Label at the top with the Caption Compacting Utility, and set the Font Size to 18 Points.

-NB: If you would like to create a Heading with 3D style characters like the sample shown above, visit the Page Create 3D Heading on Forms and follow the procedure explained there.
-This you can do it later also.
+NB: If you would like to create a Heading with 3D-style characters, as the sample shown above, visit the Page Create 3D Heading on Forms and follow the procedure explained there.
+You can do it later.

 16. Select the Rectangle Tool from the Toolbox and draw a Rectangle around the Controls as shown on the Design.